Fortum

 Fortum Oyj is a Finnish state-owned energy company located in Espoo, Finland.
 It mainly focuses on the Nordic region.
 Fortum operates power plants, including co-generation plants, and generates and sells electricity and heat.
 The company also sells waste services such as recycling, reutilisation, final disposal solutions and soil remediation and environmental constructions services, and other energy-related services and products e.g. consultancy services for power plants and electric vehicle charging.
-Fortum is listed on the NASDAQ OMX Helsinki stock exchange.
+Fortum is listed on the Nasdaq Helsinki stock exchange.